leolani/cltl-backend-naoqi/README.md

 python -m cltl.naoqi --naoqi-ip 127.0.0.1 --port 8000
 ```

+### Configuration

+Additional configuration parameters can be added when starting the web server, for a comprehensive list run

+    python -m cltl.naoqi --help

+This configuration options can be either specified as command line options or environment variables.

 ## Run the backend Docker container

 **At the current moment the instructions below only work on LINUX, as the `--network host`